Business and cash flow management

 We surveyed over 800 small businesses to learn about what owners are looking for in banking services—then we developed a solution made just for you.
 Bluevine Business Checking is the only checking account built specifically for small businesses.
 There are no hidden/monthly fees or transaction limits, and you’ll get one of the most competitive APY rates around.
 Not to mention, you’ll be able to track and manage all your business transactions in one place.

-To build credit, you need to get credit—and then make payments in full and on time to show the business credit bureaus that you are a responsible borrower.
+To build business credit, you need to get credit—and then make payments in full and on time to show the business credit bureaus that you are a responsible borrower.
 A great place to start is by opening a line of credit or business credit card.

-3. Establish a line of credit
+3. Get a line of credit or credit card

 4. Pay bills on time